 In August 2016, the Federal Drug Administration (FDA) expanded the guidelines for which patients could receive TAVR.
 Today, more patients than ever before are eligible for TAVR.

 "This minimally invasive treatment is now available for patients who are at intermediate or high risk for expected complications of surgical valve replacement," says Dr. Guidera.

-Doylestown Health's Heart Institute built a leading program by staying current with innovative technology and offering patients a range of advanced options.
+Doylestown Health's Heart and Vascular Center built a leading program by staying current with innovative technology and offering patients a range of advanced options.

-The Valve Clinic at Doylestown Health's Heart Institute combines the expertise of cardiologists, interventional cardiologists, cardiothoracic surgeons and radiologists, all working together to develop a personal treatment plan for each patient.
+The Valve Clinic at Doylestown Health's Heart and Vascular Center combines the expertise of cardiologists, interventional cardiologists, cardiothoracic surgeons and radiologists, all working together to develop a personal treatment plan for each patient.
 A valve clinic coordinator collaborates with physicians to evaluate patients, coordinate tests and help arrange appointments.